UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 ## Add crossovers to staples

-Since staples are now less connected than the scaffold was at this stage, we don't need to be as careful to avoid creating a circular strand, so we can add crossovers one at a time.
+Since staples are now less connected than the scaffold was at this stage, we don't need to be as careful to avoid creating a circular strand, so we can add crossovers one at a time using repeated calls to the method `add_full_crossover`.

 ```python
 def create_design():